Common Legal Mistakes in Direct Selling Business

 How to Build a Legally Strong Direct Selling Business

-• Follow all legal regulations
+• Follow all legal rules and regulations

 • Maintain proper documentation

-• Regularly update compliance policies
+• Keep updating your compliance policies

 Frequently Asked Questions